caemor/epd-waveshare/README.md

 [![Build Status](https://travis-ci.com/caemor/epd-waveshare.svg?branch=master)](https://travis-ci.com/caemor/epd-waveshare)

 This library contains a driver for E-Paper Modules from Waveshare.

 It uses the [embedded graphics](https://crates.io/crates/embedded-graphics) library for the optional graphics support.

+A 2018-edition compatible version (Rust 1.31+) is needed.

 ## Examples